Where are the Euro banknote bridges?

 Have you ever looked at your fistful of foreign notes while on holiday and wondered why certain buildings appear on the local currency?
 The British £5 note displays London’s Houses of Parliament, the Vietnamese 20,000 Dong shows a bridge in Hoi Ann, and the Chinese 20 Yuan shows the limestone karsts in Guilin.
 What about those Euro banknote bridges?
 Well … you can’t visit them unfortunately as they don’t actually exist!
 With 13 member states and only seven notes they felt it fairer to create fictitious bridges depicting the various types of European architectural styles instead: Classical Antiquity, Roman, Gothic, Renaissance, Baroque and Rococo, Iron- and glass architecture plus 20th century architecture.

-But that didn’t stop architect Robert Stam having the idea of recreating them retrospectively back in 2011, inspired by the bridges originally created by Austrian designer Robert Kalina.
+But that didn’t stop architect Robert Stam having the idea of recreating them retrospectively back in 2011.
+He was inspired by the bridges originally created by Austrian designer Robert Kalina.
 Robert’s chosen location was a small new housing development in the SW suburbs of Spijkenisse in Rotterdam.

 Having written an article on seeking out location on banknotes I wanted to scout it out and see if it’s something that’s worth visiting.
 It didn’t bode well when a conversation in the Rotterdam tourist office drew a blank look.
 Subsequently after my visit another city representative at the Traverse travel influencer conference gave me the same puzzled stare!
 “You went where?
 To see what?”
 Unperturbed by my first encounter I took the subway from Rotterdam Central Station out to Spijkenisse on the no D line (roughly €7 return and 45 minutes) to see these recreated Euro banknote bridges.
 Rotterdam’s cycling network is so impressive and the town so flat you might want to cycle the 10km out there and back instead.